maros/Zway-Astronomy/README.md

 All metrics except azimuth and altitude are stored as JavaScript Date objects, and may lay in the past since they are only calculated for the current day.
 The device icon indicates day/night.

+If createAzimuthDevice config is enabled, then a second virtual device will be created.

 # Events